 THE ALBUM

 The album’s 15 songs were recorded live, and most were played « solo ».
-As is usual for me, acoustic instruments (guitar, ukelele, mandolin) take front stage on most songs.
+Acoustic instruments (guitar, ukelele, mandolin) take front stage on most songs.

 “Lucky & Damned.
 Bourré de balades empreintes de tendresse et de nostalgie, l’album charme l’oreille par ses arrangements à la fois sobres et sophistiquées où les dissonances font bon ménage avec des harmonies très rock&folk.”